floooh/yakc/web/p025_debuggerui.md

-This window allows to scan the CPU-visible memory for the magic command headers (usually 7F 7F), a list of found commands is displayed with their starts address, and a **B** button which sets a breakpoint at the start of the command code:
+This window allows to scan the CPU-visible memory for the magic command headers (usually 7F 7F), a list of found commands is displayed with their start address, and a **B** button which sets a breakpoint at the start of the command code:

 ![scancommands](images/scancommands.png)